-Idaho Code §42-202B (9) defines the service area for a municipality as follows:
+A RAFN service area is a proposed future service area for the municipal provider.
+Idaho Code § 42-202B (9) defines the service area for a municipal provider as follows:

 "Service area" means that area within which a municipal provider is or becomes entitled or obligated to provide water for municipal purposes.
 For a municipality, the service area shall correspond to its corporate limits, or other recognized boundaries, including changes therein, after the permit or license is issued.
 The service area for a municipality may also include areas outside its corporate limits, or other recognized boundaries, that are within the municipality's established planning area if the constructed delivery system for the area shares a common water distribution system with lands located within the corporate limits.
 For a municipal provider that is not a municipality, the service area shall correspond to the area that it is authorized or obligated to serve, including changes therein after the permit or license is issued.